Zhaozhiwhy/Diffeomorphism-Neural-Operator/README.md

 <img src="experiment_graph/Darcy_flow_shape.png" alt="Image" width="500" height="300">

 ### Pipe flow
+The neural operator for pipe flow was trained on domains containing 2-4 baffles and then generalized on domains with 5 baffles.
 <img src="experiment_graph/Pipe_flow.gif" alt="Image" width="500" height="300">

 ### Airfoil flow
+The cases of airfoil flow were tested on airfoil of different shapes and then further generalized on larger domains containing different airfoil shapes.
 <img src="experiment_graph/Airfoils_flow.gif" alt="Image" width="500" height="300">